 Liquidity risk is the risk arising from the potential inability to meet all payment obligations when they come due.
-The Americas Liquidity Management (LM) function of the Firm is responsible for ensuring that the Firm can fulfill its payment obligations at all times and can manage liquidity and
+The Americas Liquidity Management (LM) function of the Firm is responsible for ensuring that the Firm can fulfill its payment obligations and can manage liquidity and funding risks within its risk appetite.
+The framework considers relevant drivers of liquidity risk, whether onbalance sheet or off-balance sheet.